pfarrell/cms/README.md

 ### What is this?
 This is a recursive project.
 We will generate a website which will host the description of the creation of itself.
+We're building a static site generator and publishing tool.

 ### Why not use one of a million apps that can already do this?
 Because we can.